What is Bupkis?

 However just to make things confusing, it’s not used as a reference to something edible (beans), or something inedible (goat droppings), but as something worthless (a bean isn’t worth much, and goat droppings even less)

-To make things even more confusing, it’s generally used as a double negative as in “You haven’t got bupkis!” which means “You don’t have something worthless” which means “You have something that’s worth something!”
+To make things even more confusing, it’s traditionally used as part of a double-negative in an insult: “You haven’t got bupkis!” which meaning “You don’t have anything!” or “This isn’t worth bupkis!” which means that something is worth less than nothing.

-I named this website “bupkis” because it’s filled with my favorite things.
+I named this website “bupkis” because it’s filled with my favorite things and I enjoy the irony.